-To distract myself from the apocalypse, I have eschewed the 1000-piece puzzle in favour of unpacking boxes from my childhood (having access to a garage full of nostalgia is another ‘pro’ in the Melbourne v London war).
+To distract myself from the apocalypse, I have eschewed the 1000-piece puzzle in favour of unpacking boxes from my childhood.
 A sort of time capsule exercise in reverse.
-It gives me a chance to remember a time when life was lived outside, when we could touch things and people with carefree abandon, and it helps me not count down the days, hours, minutes until we’ll be back to a time when going to Coles won’t involve military-style planning.
+It gives me a chance to remember a time when life was lived outside, when we could touch things and people with carefree abandon, and it helps me not count down the days, hours, minutes until we’ll be back to a time when going to the supermarket won’t involve military-style planning.

 And so to the first nugget of nostalgia.
 I give you my cassette tape of Madonna’s True Blue album.

 The photo of Madonna on the cover of this cassette is… everything.
 And regardless of the spectacle she has become since, I’ll mostly remember her from this time.
 For some reason, though, I always find her neck distracting.
 Is it because of the shadow?
 Or the white wall behind her?
 Not sure.